 Icon Function

++ Add

+Adds a new caption.

+·× Delete.

+Deletes from the database the caption that is active in the edit view after confirming the security prompt.

 Save.

 Saves a new or modified caption in the database.

-Image: A second s Assign caption.
+V Assign caption.

 This button is only enabled if the dialog was called by a node in the definition tree view.
 Pressing this button assigns the active caption in the Edit area to the node.